Something to look at if you’re fed up with Microsoft and Windows.

 - Alternative applications.
 In many cases, there are alternatives to the applications you’re familiar with.
 For example, the Open Office (or Libre Office) suite is available for Linux.
 While it’s the same as the Open Office suite on Windows, it’s only an alternative to the more common Microsoft Office on Windows.
 As an alternative, it’s compatible — to a point.
 Many, though not all, of the same features and functionality exist, though often in different ways.
 Even though they’re “compatible”, documents may look different when exchanged between Microsoft Office and Open Office applications.
 This is a common experience across many of the alternative applications available for Linux.
 Once again, they’re the same, only different.

 - Missing applications.
-There is no Quicken or QuickBooks for Linux.
-You can’t play World of Warcraft on Linux; some applications have no direct alternative available.
-Your only hope then might be to choose a different approach to the problem (for example, QuickBooks has an online offering, if you’re comfortable with that), or running Windows on another machine so you can continue to use the Windows program(s) you need.
+Some applications have no direct alternative available.
+Your only hope then might be to choose a different approach to the problem (for example, an online offering, if you’re comfortable with that), or running Windows on another machine so you can continue to use the Windows program(s) you need.

 Linux hardware support